Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Bounds on energy dispersion

 since $\hat S$ and $\hat V_S$ commutes with $\dyad{t}_W$ (see Eq. \eqref{S_operator}).
 Consequently, the characteristic function $\gamma(\omega)$ is invariant under the work extraction process.

-According to the Lemma \ref{sigmaE_inequality}, this leads us to the second main theorem, defining the lower bound for the initial and final energy fluctuations of the work reservoir in terms of the dumping function of the ergotropy.
+According to the Lemma \ref{sigmaE_inequality}, this leads us to the second main theorem, defining the lower bound for the work reservoir's initial and final energy fluctuations in terms of the dumping function of the ergotropy.

 \begin{theorem} The initial $\sigma_E^{(i)}$ and final $\sigma_E^{(f)}$ dispersion of the weight energy satisfy: